carpentries/instructor-training/episodes/15-carpentries.md

 [The Collaborative Lesson Development Training curriculum][cld] provides a guide to the backward design approach we recommend for lesson development.
-This curriculum is part of our official teaching offerings, and please contact The Carpentries if you are interested in taking this course.
+This curriculum is part of our official teaching offerings; please contact [The Carpentries](mailto:team@carpentries.org) if you are interested in taking this course.

 ## A Culture of Contribution